 A: Doctors believe that bowel control problems are caused by miscommunication between the brain and the sacral nerves, which are located in the lower back and control the bowel and related muscles.1

-A: With this therapy, you may experience fewer accidents and more confidence as you get back to the activities you enjoy.2
+A: With this therapy, you may experience fewer trips to the bathroom, fewer accidents, more confidence, and more freedom.2

 A: Choosing to have an InterStim™ system implanted has risks similar to any surgical procedure, including swelling, bruising, bleeding, and infection.
 Talk with your doctor about ways to minimize these risks.